formkit/docs-content/inputs/currency.md

 ### Decimals

-By default the decimals will display when the value contains the currency/locale decimal separator and will automatically know how many decimal places to display for the given currency, however you can override this.
-By setting `decimals` to `false` or `0`, the value will not allow decimals.
+By default the decimals will display when the value contains the currency/locale decimal separator and will automatically know how many decimal places to display for the given currency.
+If you would like to prevent decimals from being displayed, set `decimals` to `false` or `0`, the value will not allow decimals.

 You can also choose to set a minimum number of decimals with the `minDecimals` prop.
-For example, you always want to show 2 decimal places you would set `minDecimals="2"`.
+For example, setting the prop `minDecimals="2"` to will always show 2 decimal points.

 ### Minimum and Maximum Values